The Bonfire of the Vanities (film): Reception

-A less hostile review, 2.5 stars out of a possible 4, came from Roger Ebert of the Chicago Sun-Times.
-He felt that viewers who did not read the novel might be confused by critical parts of the plot, and suggested Griffith and Freeman offered the best performances while Hanks was simply ineffective in his role.
+A less hostile review came from Roger Ebert of the Chicago Sun-Times, who ranked the film 2.5 stars out of 4.
+He felt viewers who did not read the novel might be confused by critical parts of the plot, and suggested Griffith and Freeman offered the best performances while Hanks was simply ineffective in his role.
 In Ebert's view, the film lacked the psychological depth of Wolfe's novel but "at least it does work well in a certain glossy way."

-Commenting on the way Wolfe's story was adapted, Brian De Palma said, "The initial concept of it was incorrect.
+Commenting on the way Wolfe's story was adapted, De Palma said, "The initial concept of it was incorrect.
 If you're going to do The Bonfire of the Vanities, you would have to make it a lot darker and more cynical, but because it was such an expensive movie, we tried to humanize the Sherman McCoy character – a very unlikable character, much like the character in The Magnificent Ambersons.
 We could have done that if we'd been making a low-budget movie, but this was a studio movie with Tom Hanks in it.
 We made a couple of choices that, in retrospect, were wrong.
 I think John Lithgow would have been a better choice for Sherman McCoy, because he would have got the blue-blood arrogance of the character."

 However, De Palma has been quick to downplay the notion that the movie suffered because of studio interference: "The initial producers, once we had cast Hanks, moved on and went over to Columbia Pictures, so I was sort of left to my own devices and pursued ways in which I thought I could make this movie more commercial and keep some edge of the book...
 I thought we were going to get away with it, but we didn't.
 I knew that the people who read the book were going to be extremely unhappy, and I said, 'Well, this is a movie; it isn't the book.'
 And I think if you look at the movie now, and you don't know anything about the book, and you get it out of the time that it was released, I think you can see it in a whole different way."